Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Tokyo Tower or Roppongi Good night-view alternatives, but they add another transfer and compete with Shinjuku for your evening.

-8:00 AM: Asakusa and Senso-ji Temple
+8:00 AM – Asakusa and Senso-ji Temple

 Start your day in Asakusa, one of the best places to feel Tokyo’s older side without traveling far from the city center.
 Arriving around 8:00 AM gives you a calmer look at Senso-ji, Tokyo’s most famous temple, before the main tour groups and shopping crowds arrive.

-• What to do: Take a photo under the giant red lantern at Kaminarimon Gate, walk along Nakamise Shopping Street, draw an omikuji paper fortune and admire the five-story pagoda.
+• What to do: Take a photo under the giant red lantern at Kaminarimon Gate, walk along Nakamise Shopping Street, draw an omikuji paper fortune, and admire the five-story pagoda.
+The temple grounds are free to enter, and the main hall usually opens early in the morning and closes in the late afternoon.

-• Timing tip: The temple grounds are open 24 hours, but the main hall and shops follow their own hours.
-Many Nakamise shops do not fully open until around 9:00 AM or 10:00 AM, so enjoy the quiet temple grounds first.
+• Timing tip: Many Nakamise shops do not fully open until around 9:00 AM or 10:00 AM, so enjoy the quieter temple grounds first, then browse the shopping street as it comes to life.

-11:30 AM: Meiji Shrine and Harajuku
+10:30 AM – Meiji Shrine and Harajuku

 • Time-saving rule: Do not let Takeshita Street eat your whole afternoon.
-It is fun, crowded and easy to overdo when you only have one day.
+It is fun, crowded, and easy to overdo when you only have one day.

-2:30 PM: Shibuya Crossing and Optional Shibuya Sky
+2:00 PM – Shibuya Crossing and Optional Shibuya Sky

-From Harajuku, you can either walk toward Shibuya via Omotesando and side streets, or take the JR Yamanote Line one stop.
+From Harajuku, you can either walk toward Shibuya via Omotesando and side streets or take the JR Yamanote Line one stop.
 The walk is more interesting if the weather is good and your energy is still high.
 For a more detailed route, follow this Harajuku to Shibuya walking route.

-6:00 PM: Shinjuku Neon Lights and Dinner
+6:00 PM – Shinjuku Neon Lights and Dinner

 As the sun sets, take the JR Yamanote Line north to Shinjuku.
-This is the dense, neon-lit Tokyo many travelers imagine before they arrive: huge stations, glowing signs, packed side streets and endless dinner options.
+This is the dense, neon-lit Tokyo many travelers imagine before they arrive: huge stations, glowing signs, packed side streets, and endless dinner options.

 • Dinner tip: For sushi, wagyu, or a specific restaurant, reserve ahead.
 For something easier, use a depachika, or department-store basement food hall, around Shinjuku Station for high-quality takeaway meals and bento boxes.